 There are countless web hosts available all over the world and the vast majority of which meet the WordPress minimum requirements.
 However, membership sites require more than WordPress minimums alone, and not all hosts are created equal.
 When choosing a hosting partner you want to consider a number of features like support, performance, and scalability as these features tend to need flexibility as a site grows.
 If a host does not offer plans which you can grow into, you can be faced with challenges that can hinder your business with expensive and time-consuming resolutions.

 Hosting / Server Minimum Requirements

-Quality hosting providers typically have these requirements, but whichever hosting you choose, you need to ensure that the server has the following requirements to run MemberMouse:
+Quality hosting providers typically meet these requirements, but whichever hosting you choose, you need to ensure that your server provides the following to run MemberMouse:

 - WordPress 5.0 or above